giga-sec/gigaSec-Tech-Notes/3. Notes/NMAP.md

 **any requests of ports behind the ==firewall will respond `RST TCP packet`**==.
 In other words, the command allows the firewall
 - **==to act as if it's an open port with no firewall behind it==**.

-This can make it extremely difficult (if not impossible) to get an accurate reading of the target(s).